aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_caps.md

 ## Struct `TransferCap`

-Capability to transfer fungible assets of <code>asset</code> in any account.
+Capability to control the transfer of fungible asset.

 <pre><code><b>struct</b> <a href="fungible_caps.md#0x1_fungible_caps_TransferCap">TransferCap</a> <b>has</b> store